Patrick E. Haggerty

-Patrick Eugene Haggerty (March 17, 1914 – October 1, 1980) was an American engineer and businessman.
+Patrick Eugene Haggerty (17 March 1914 – 1 October 1980) was an American engineer and businessman.
 He was a co-founder and former president and chairman of Texas Instruments, Incorporated (TI).
 Under his leadership, the company grew from a small Texas oil exploration company into a global leader in the semiconductor industry.
 During his tenure, TI invested in transistors when their commercial value was still much in question, created the first silicon transistor, the first commercial transistor radio, the first integrated circuit, and helped develop and produce the first single chip microprocessor.

 Early life

 On March 17, 1914, Haggerty was born in Harvey, North Dakota, the son of Michael Eugene and Lillian (Evenson) Haggerty.
 In 1936, he graduated summa cum laude with a Bachelors of Science in electrical engineering from Marquette University.

-While in school, Haggarty held a part-time position with the Badger Carton Company in Milwaukee, and upon graduation became production manager.
+While in school, Haggerty held a part-time position with the Badger Carton Company in Milwaukee, and upon graduation became production manager.
 He married Beatrice E. Menne on February 26, 1938.
 In 1942, he served as a reserve officer in the U. S. Navy's Bureau of Aeronautics, where he attained the rank of Lieutenant.
 Near the end of the war, he was head of the Bureau's Electronics Production branch, which supervised the production of all airborne electronic equipment.